PaulSHahn2/emacssetup/README.md

 *chords*.
 In case you are wondering: Yes, I could program keyboard macros that in turn called custom written emacs macros.
 Which is very meta.

-So why do this in a keyboard instead of just using *emacs* macros directly?
+So why do this in a keyboard instead of just using *emacs* chords directly?

-Because *emacs* only has so many high quality modifier keys to bind its own macros too.
+Because *emacs* only has so many high quality chord combinations to bind its own macros too.
 A downside of keyboards having few usable modifier keys is that you eventually have macros and functions bound to weird un-ergonomic keyboard combinations that aren't really usable:
-*C-M-Spc-some-weird-thing-you-have-to-type-and-wont-remember-ever* is one of the biggest problems with *emacs*, or any similar editor.
+*C-M-Spc-some-weird-thing-you-have-to-type-and-wont-remember-ever* is one of the biggest problems with *emacs*, or any similar editor that reaches a high level of complexity.

 The traditional *IDE* way to handle this is to have large drop-down lists and icons everywhere-- cluttering up your screen.
-They require you to cycle through them with a mouse or hot keys and arrow keys.
+This required you to cycle through them with a mouse or hot keys and arrow keys.

 More modern approaches use a search to just find the command you want to run as